 If we were to try and display these strings in the wrong context, we'd see tags printed when they should be interpreted, or text marked up when it should be shown as is.

-Context conversion
+Context Conversion

 To unify the two strings above, we can convert the plain-text string to HTML without loss of meaning, like so: